Diagnosis of Thyroid Disease

 Thyroid diseases can affect people of any age, from newborn children to the elderly.
 The most vulnerable categories of the population are adolescents during puberty, pregnant women and women who have recently given birth, as well as women in perimenopause.
 They are most likely to have hypothyroidism.

 Thus, it is vital to make a timely diagnosis in order to control the condition of this most important organ and prevent dangerous complications.
 This should be done regularly, at least once a year.
 Another significant cause for testing thyroid disease lies in the absence of its specific symptoms.

 For example, half of the patients with Graves-Basedow disease have a feeling of sand in the eyes, bulging eyes, light sensitivity, and excessive tearing, while the other half doesn’t experience these symptoms.
 Half the time, many other thyroid-related diseases develop without visible symptoms.
-In any case, it is better to consult a doctor in the early stages when the treatment is most effective.
+In any case, it is better to consult a physician in the early stages when the treatment is most effective.
 In addition, those signs that may represent the pathology of the thyroid gland are also capable of accompanying other diseases.

 For example, a feeling of a lump in the throat or tight-collar syndrome is supposed to be a sure sign of a goiter.
 But in fact, this is not always the case!
 Such feelings may be easily associated with increased anxiety.
 While other symptoms that are associated with hyperthyroidism (weight loss, heart palpitations, increased skin moisture) can occur with plenty of other pathologies (in particular, cancer).
 Therefore, make sure to regularly monitor the function of the endocrine system.